Dental Crown: Cost, Procedure, Types

 It can significantly improve your ability to chew and eat by restoring broken or damaged teeth.

-Dental crowns on baby teeth
+Crowns on baby teeth

 Your child may need a crown on a baby tooth if: